 Stacey began her career at Liberty Law in 2015 after obtaining a Juris Doctorate degree from the University of Alberta.

-Stacey now dedicates her practice exclusively to defending individuals charged with Criminal Code, drug, and regulatory offences and would be happy to assist you with your case.
+Stacey now dedicates her practice exclusively to defending individuals charged with Criminal Code, drug, and regulatory offences and has been successful in all levels of Court in Alberta as well as the Northwest Territories Court of Appeal.
+Stacey would be happy to assist you with your case.
 If you would like a FREE CONSULTATION with Ms. Purser, contact her now: